somnathrakshit/PeriodicTable/README.md

 # PeriodicTable
-A C++ based code to display the periodic table
+A Turbo C++ based code to display the periodic table.
+Please note that this project is not actively maintained and was done by me in 2013.
+I am actively looking for maintainers.